The HMS Association Treasure Wreck, Scilly Isles

 Command Sub Aqua Club.
 Members of the club recovered gold

-coins, a bronze cannon and many other artefacts from the
+and silver coins, a bronze cannon and many other artefacts from the

 More than 2,000 coins and other artefacts recovered from

 the wreck site were auctioned by Sotheby's on July 14th 1969.